dasch-swiss/dsp-tools/docs/start-stack.md

 ### Simple way: `dsp-tools start-stack`

-This command runs Docker images with the latest released versions of DSP-API and DSP-APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
+The [`start-stack`](./cli-commands.md#start-stack) command runs Docker images with the latest released versions of DSP-API and DSP-APP, i.e. the versions that are running on [https://admin.dasch.swiss](https://admin.dasch.swiss).
 The only prerequisite for this is that Docker is running, and that you have Python and DSP-TOOLS installed.